Unidata/netcdf/NUG/netcdf_data_set_components.md

 types permitted for attributes are the same as the netCDF external data types for variables.
 Attributes with the same name for different variables should sometimes be of different types.
-For example, the attribute valid_max specifying the maximum valid data value for a variable of type int should be of type int, whereas the attribute valid_max for a variable of type double should instead be of type double.
+For example, the attribute valid_max, specifying the maximum valid data value for a variable of type int, should be of type int.
+Whereas the attribute valid_max for a variable of type double, should instead be of type double.

 Attributes are more dynamic than variables or dimensions; they can be